vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 foot-lavation*; `jñātīn vrajet` *let her go to her relatives*;
 `nāi ’vaṁ sā karhicit kuryāt` *she should not act thus at any time*;
 `kathaṁ vidyāṁ nalaṁ nṛpam` *how can I know king Nala?*
-`utsarge saṁçayaḥ syāt tu vindetā ’pi sukhaṁ kvacit` *but in case of her abandonment there may be a chance; she may also find happiness somewhere*; `kathaṁ vāso vikarteyaṁ na ca budhyeta me priyā` *how can I cut off the garment and my beloved not wake?*
+`utsarge saṁśayaḥ syāt tu vindetā ’pi sukhaṁ kvacit` *but in case of her abandonment there may be a chance; she may also find happiness somewhere*; `kathaṁ vāso vikarteyaṁ na ca budhyeta me priyā` *how can I cut off the garment and my beloved not wake?*